When it comes to period cramps, here’s what’s normal – and what’s not

 Primary dysmenorrhea:

-As mentioned above, primary dysmenorrhea is the term for period pain that is recurrent and isn’t due to an underlying disease.
+As mentioned above, primary dysmenorrhea is the term for period pain that is recurrent and isn’t due to an underlying condition.
 The prevalence of primary dysmenorrhea is anywhere from 16% to 91% in people of reproductive age—meaning it affects a significant number of menstruators.
-As you get older, the condition typically improves, but many individuals still experience some degree of pain as they age.
+As time passes and you get older, the condition typically improves, but many individuals still experience some degree of pain as they age.

 Many factors can impact the presence of this disorder including exercise and diet, family history, body weight, age, and age of onset of menstruation.
 It is suspected that primary dysmenorrhea is found in people who have naturally higher levels of prostaglandins, but more research still needs to be done to understand why this is.